SAPikachu/iriya/README.rst

 iriya
 ========

-Checks whether all characters in ASS file exist in specified fonts.
+Check whether all characters in ASS file exist in specified fonts.

 Installation